 Once you’ve got this, you’re almost there!
 You could probably guess the address by testing all the usual firstname/surname combinations.
-Just run them through this email verifier: https://tools.verifyemailaddress.io or hunter.io/email-verifier.
+Just run them through an email verifier like tools.verifyemailaddress.io or hunter.io/email-verifier.

 If you don’t have this database of target promoters, start!
 Even 30 mins a WEEK will help you build a better network for the years to come…

 2) Obviously just having the contacts is only the first step.
 Just because you have someones email, doesn’t mean they are part of your network.
 You need to get them to reply to you and become aware of your project.
 As with any relationship, don’t steam in and ask them for something (ie a gig) right away!

 Write to them personally (no more dear sir/madam with 100 emails in blind copy!!) and make it clear you’ve checked out their festival or club.
 Maybe even pick out an artist they booked that you like.
 Share some music (ideally with video) for them to check.
 Don’t include a million links or lots of text which make your mail look like hard work!

 The goal of your first email(s) should be that they become aware of your project and your emails seem easy to deal with.

 Building a network is not easy!

 Use the fact that this is a long-term thing to your advantage.
 If you build a good database of contacts it’s going to give you a massive advantage over your contemporaries who haven’t… Be that smug person who saved £8 a week since they were a kid and then bought a sweet car in their early 20s.

 Also remember the old-school way of networking: actually getting out there and meeting people.
 Go to conferences (from personal experience, jazzahead in Germany is great) and hang out at venues and festivals where you can meet industry people.
 Again, this is slow, but it works.